Installing with Enthought Canopy¶

 from pyxll import xl_func @xl_func("string name: string") def hello(name): """return a familiar greeting""" return "Hello, %s" % name

 Now we’re ready to use that function in Excel!
 Start Excel and add the PyXLL addin.
 If you’re using Excel 97-2003 go to Tools -> Add-Ins -> Browse and locate pyxll.xll and add it.
-If you’re using Excel 2007-2010 click the top left circle and go to options -> Add-Ins -> Manage Excel Addins and browse for the pyxll.xll file and add it.
+For later versions of Excel click the top left circle in Excel 2007 or File menu in Excel 2010 and 2013 and go to Options -> Add-Ins -> Manage Excel Addins and browse for the pyxll.xll file and add it.

 You should now be able to enter the formula =hello("me") and see the calculated value “Hello, me”.
 If you look in the function browser in Excel you should see your function in the PyXLL category with your docstring as the help text for the function.
 Using other categories for your functions is covered in the xl_func section.